DrPH Program Details

 - EPI 514 Computer Programming for Data Management and Analysis in Public Health (3 credits).
 This course fulfills the Research Tool requirement.

-In addition students are urged to matriculate in elective courses on leadership and management, organizational theory, behavior and change, and group dynamics in organizations in the business school or Rockefeller College of Public affairs and Policy on the main campus.
+All students are urged to matriculate in elective courses on leadership and management, organizational theory, behavior and change, and group dynamics in organizations in the business school or Rockefeller College of Public affairs and Policy on the main campus.

 PRACTICUM PHASE (12 credits)